iqlusioninc/cometbft-rs/README.md

 [![Apache 2.0 Licensed][license-image]][license-link]
 ![Rust Stable][rustc-image]

-[iqlusion]'s fork of [CometBFT] client framework in Rust with [TLA+ specifications](/docs/spec).
+[iqlusion]'s fork of the [CometBFT] client framework for Rust.

-CometBFT is a high-performance blockchain consensus engine for Byzantine fault tolerant applications written in any programming language.
+CometBFT is a high-performance blockchain consensus engine for Byzantine fault-tolerant applications written in any programming language.

 ## CometBFT Compatibility

 cometbft-rs has been tested for compatibility with CometBFT v0.34.x, v0.37.x and v0.38.x.

+CometBFT v1.x should be supported but is currently untested.

 ## Requirements